Creating custom themes

 };

-In case you're adding new background colors, you might also want to generate on colors for them, same as we do for the default tokens.
-You can use themeOptions.generateOnColorsFor option in the config.
-It will keep all of the default generated on colors and will additionally generate on colors for the tokens you list there, resolving them to black or white value based on the contrast ratio.
+If you're adding new background colors, you might also want to generate on colors for them, similar to how we handle the default tokens.
+You can use the themeOptions.generateOnColorsFor option in the config.
+This will keep all of the default generated on colors and additionally generate on colors for the tokens you list, resolving them to black or white based on the contrast ratio.

 const config = {